The 10 Best Cat Food for Older Cats (Review)

 Certain breeds or cats with obvious signs of premature aging or chronic health problems may need to be transferred to a senior diet from as early as 7 years old.

 Remember that after neutering a cat, they will generally become less active and their metabolism may slow, meaning that they should be transferred to a lower calorie food at this stage.

 It’s very simple.
 Kittens and young, active cats need more protein and carbohydrates to build muscle fibers and store energy, while older cats do not need to consume large amounts of protein and carbohydrates.
-In fact, feeding older cats too much protein and carbohydrates will mean they store their food as fat reserves due to lower calorie demands and reduced physical activity.
+In fact, feeding older furry friends too much protein and carbohydrates will mean they store their food as fat reserves due to lower calorie demands and reduced physical activity.

 In some cases, senior cats may develop a smaller appetite and, in this case, it can be useful to offer a senior food with higher calorie content.
 If cats also experience other symptoms such as vomiting, diarrhea or weight loss they should be examined for a medical issue.